Legible London: History

 In 2004, the then Mayor of London, Ken Livingstone declared that he would make London a walkable city by 2015.
 Subsequently, a project manager from the London Borough of Camden, as part of the Clear Zone Partnership, was sent to a walking conference in Bristol to study the Bristol Legible City signage system.
-He then championed a London version of the Bristol Legible City signs to the Central London Partnership.
-The London Borough of Camden with Westminster City Council and the City of London were also part of the Clear Zone Partnership which commissioned the consultants Space Syntax to produce a walking strategy to identify walking routes and new signage points in central london.
+He then championed a London version of the Bristol Legible City signs to the Central London Partnership, led by the then Chief Executive Officer, Patricia Brown.
+The London Borough of Camden with Westminster City Council and the City of London were also part of the Clear Zone Partnership which commissioned the consultants Space Syntax to produce a walking strategy to identify walking routes and new signage points in Central London.
 The project manager then identified the best practice design principles for these new signs from Bristol Legible City and similar signage systems in the London Borough of Islington and the City of London.
 This was the start of the London Borough Camden's work by the project manager to improve street furniture in London which continued with the Camden bench.

 The Central London Partnership organisation, representing central London government and businesses, commissioned the design consultancies AIG London (now Applied Wayfinding) and Lacock Gullam to research London's walking environments.
 The research resulted in a study, published in January 2006, that proposed the idea of a "Legible London".

 The authors of the report found that there were 32 different wayfinding systems in central London alone, implemented by various local institutions such as boroughs and councils.
 The inconsistency between the systems was a source visual incoherency and confusion throughout the city for pedestrians, leading to a sense of insecurity that undermined the city's potential for retail and tourism.